 Maryland’s Occupational Safety and Health Act of 1973 protects workers in the event of harmful working conditions.
 It requires employers to recognize and prevent possible hazards, as well as mandates inspections.
 It gives employees the right to file a complaint with the Federal Occupational Safety and Health Administration and proposes penalties for employers who break the law.

 If you develop health problems, or an existing medical condition worsens as a result of your workplace conditions, you may be able to claim specific benefits under Maryland workers’ comp.
-These benefits may or may not include paid medical expenses and lost wages, temporary partial disability, temporary total disability, permanent partial disability, permanent total disability.
+These benefits may or may not include paid medical expenses and lost wages, and there are benefits for injuries that will heal in time or injuries that will cause lifelong consequences.

 If you believe you’ve developed an occupational disease, your first step towards compensation is to file a claim with the Workers’ Compensation Commission.
 You can find the claim form online, here.
 You also must notify your employer within one year of your diagnosis.
 If you miss this deadline, you may not be eligible for any form of workers’ compensation.